Our Advocacy Service

 Are you worried about giving evidence in court?

-We offer ISVA support to women and girls aged 13 and upwards who have survived rape and childhood sexual abuse in South London and who are thinking about reporting to the police or who are currently going through the criminal justice system.
+Our team of Independent Sexual Violence Advocates (ISVA) offer specialist support to women and girls aged 13 and over who have survived rape and childhood sexual abuse in South London and who are thinking about reporting to the police or who are currently reporting through the criminal justice system.

 You can report a sexual offence at any time after the event – there is no time limit.
 We offer support during this difficult time, accepting and understanding how you may be feeling.
 We give clear information about the police and court process.
 We can work together to reduce anxiety through empathy and understanding.